d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 Go ahead and read the blog post ["Op-ed: Internet centralization is not a conspiracy"](https://zerotiernetworks.tumblr.com/post/58157836374/op-ed-internet-centralization-is-not-a-conspiracy) and the essay ["Decentralization: I Want To Believe"](https://adamierymenko.com/decentralization.html) by Adam Ierymenko - the founder of ZeroTier.
 Especially the latter is a **very good read**.

 # Technical insights
 If you only wanted to know what ZeroTier is and how it can be used, you can finish reading here.
-From this paragraph on I will only explain the technology behind ZTO.
+From this paragraph on I will only explain the technology behind ZT.

-Whilst working with ZTO I barely got in contact with the underlying technology.
+Whilst working with ZT I barely got in contact with the underlying technology.
 It was so easy and simple to set up that I started wondering about how this software actually works.
 So I decided to take a look under the hood.
 There is a lot to talk about and I really don't want to bore you out with pesky details, so I try to keep it as short as necessary to understand it.
 I'll focus on the architecture only.
 Also a quick reminder: the following is my understanding of it - I might have gotten something wrong.

 ## P2P Connection
 Since most devices on the internet are somewhere behind a NAT device (e.g. your router), there is no easy way to initiate a direct communication to that device from the outside.
 To acheive a direct communication of peers, ZeroTier came up with an interesting solution.
 They divided the connection into two parts: